Pak Sar Zameen Shad Badh: What Does It Mean (Video)

 But music has come of age, and new instruments have added values to musical ‘notes’, ‘turfs’, ‘octaves’, ‘treble clefs’ and ‘bass clefs’.
 A few decades ago, the Indian Musical industry revived their old classic songs and about 70 CDs were released with the title ‘Revival’.”

-The video share in January on what the national anthem lyric means, and the re-recording of the anthem under Javed Jabbar sahib’s supervision is a Pakistan Zindabad well understood moment — all together now.
+The video share in January on what the national anthem lyric means, and the re-recording of the anthem under Javed Jabbar sahib’s supervision is a Pakistan Zindabad well understood moment — all together.
 God bless him.

 Irshad Salim, Karachi; Aug.
 15, 2022